A Idioms

 - a criminal charge where one violently attacks and beats someone

-at Idioms
+At Idioms

 at a loss

-at a loss (for words)
+at a loss for words

-- to be speechless, to be unable to speak
+- speechless, unable to spea

-at a sitting
+at a standstill

 at a stretch